hyperledger/identus-docs/documentation/docs/quick-start.md

 }'
 ```

-More in-depth documentation can be found here [PRISM Infrastructure](/docs/category/infrastructure)

 ### Starting Sample App
 All wallet SDK's come bundled with a sample application, that cover all the PRISM flows, including establishing connections, issuance, and verification flows.